MPoL-dev/MPoL/docs/units-and-conventions.rst

 For more information on the relationship between baselines and spatial frequencies, see `TMS Eqn Chapter 2.3, equations 2.13 and 2.14 <https://ui.adsabs.harvard.edu/abs/2017isra.book.....T/abstract>`_.
 Internally, MPoL usually represents spatial frequencies in units of :math:`\mathrm{k}\lambda`.

-For reference, here are some typical ALMA baseline lengths and their corresponding spatial frequencies at common observing frequencies
+For reference, here are some typical ALMA baseline lengths and their (approximate) corresponding spatial frequencies at common observing frequencies

 .. csv-table::
     :file: _static/baselines/build/baselines.csv
+    :header-rows: 1

 Occasionally, it is useful to represent the cartesian Fourier coordinates :math:`u`, :math:`v` in polar coordinates :math:`q`, :math:`\phi`